Please also visit our Frequently Asked Questions.

 How to Apply for a Student Emergency Financial Aid Grant

-You may access the application here and elect to apply the emergency financial aid grant to your outstanding student account balance or receive a direct disbursement of the grant.
+You may access the application here (Application Closed) and elect to apply the emergency financial aid grant to your outstanding student account balance or receive a direct disbursement of the grant.
 If you select the option to apply the grant toward your outstanding student account balance, any excess funds, once the balance is paid in full, will be disbursed to you.
 Applications will be reviewed in the order in which they are received.

 For more information, please visit our frequently asked questions.

 Embry-Riddle is committed to your success.
 In addition to the ARP Act funding, the University’s Financial Aid offices, depending on your specific circumstances, may be able to help you access other forms of financial aid or assistance for the current or future academic terms.
 Your campus Financial Aid Office is available to discuss your personal situation; their contact information is as follows:

 Daytona Beach Campus: firstname.lastname@example.org, 800-943-6279, M-F / 8 a.m.-5 p.m.
 EDT

 Prescott Campus: email@example.com, 833-783-0397, M-F / 8 a.m.-5 p.m.
 MST

 Worldwide Campus: firstname.lastname@example.org, 866-567-7202, M-F / 8 a.m.-5 p.m.
 EDT